-It’s not much fun writing about this topic.
-Mainly because I have been guilty of letting jealousy thwart my dream.
-Yes, even as a motivational speaker, and professional encourager, I struggle with envy, and coveting another person’s dream success.
+It’s not much fun writing about the topic of workplace jealousy mainly because I have been guilty of letting envy thwart my big dream.
+Yes, even as a motivational speaker, and professional encourager, I struggle with envy and coveting other women’s dream success.

 And I know I’m not the only one who gets jealous of other women.

-Jealousy crosses industry lines.
-It has no color, no age, no size.
-I can’t exactly explain it.
+Jealousy crosses industry lines; it has no color, no age, no size–I can’t exactly explain why.
 Why are women wired to compare ourselves to others?
 Why does our success have to be judged in relation to someone else’s?
 I don’t know.
-But the conversation HAS to change.
+But the conversation needs to change.

 Are there women who are smarter than you?
 Of course.